 This syrupy condiment, integral to many Middle Eastern dishes, has a tang that is highly versatile.
 We find it gives an intriguing flavor boost to salads, seltzer, braises -- even ice cream or a peanut butter sandwich.

-Stir it into soups, stews, and braises, especially beef and lamb (the tangy molasses balances the meats' richness); into onions after you caramelize them for depth of flavor; and into a fruit smoothie to rev up the sweet-tart effect.
+Stir it into drinks -- both boozy and nonalcoholic; into soups, stews, and braises, especially beef and lamb (the tangy molasses balances the meats' richness); into onions after you caramelize them for depth of flavor; and into a fruit smoothie to rev up the sweet-tart effect.

-Drizzle it over plain yogurt and granola, roasted eggplant with tahini, cheesecake, vanilla or chocolate ice cream, and bread with peanut butter for an unexpected twist on PB&J.
+Drizzle it into a quick pan sauce or glaze for lamb chops or roast chicken; over plain yogurt and granola, roasted eggplant with tahini, cheesecake, vanilla or chocolate ice cream, and bread with peanut butter for an unexpected twist on PB&J.

 Watch our deputy food editor Greg Lofts break down how to harness the power of pomegranate molasses in the kitchen: